- Suspect: Zachariah Stanley Joe

 The case had been continued multiple times because the prosecution and Joe’s defense attorney, Melissa Morris, were trying to reach a plea in “pre-indictment negotiations,” according to the docket and an Aug.
 16 motion to continue the grand jury presentment.
 The plea was also signed by federal prosecutor David Cowen.

-The plea agreement states Joe will receive a sentence of 15 years, although U.S. Magistrate Judge Karen Molzen can decide how much, if any, time Joe should spend on supervised release after serving his sentence.
+The plea agreement states Joe will receive a sentence of 15 years, although the sentencing judge can decide how much, if any, time Joe should spend on supervised release after serving his sentence.
 She can also levy a fine.

 According to the plea, the possible maximum sentence for second-degree murder is life imprisonment.